JohnXKairi/Unity-Dynamic-Global-Illumination/README.md

 The original implementation was modified and extended with:

 * Support for multiple dynamic Virtual Point Lights (VPLs)
-* Circular distribution of additional dynamic VPLs around the first VPL
+* Circular distribution of additional dynamic VPLs around the primary VPL
 * Cosine-weighted hemisphere sampling for secondary VPL generation
 * Adjustable number of dynamic and secondary VPLs
 * Adjustable intensity for dynamic and secondary VPLs